2009 Portuguese legislative election: Background

+José Sócrates four-year term was also marred by a series of corruption and sleaze accusations towards the Prime Minister himself, with the two main cases being the Independent affair and the Freeport affair.
+In the first, Sócrates was accused of obtaining his degree in engineering by irregular means from the Independente University, and this case, plus further irregularities, led to the closure of the university.
+Several years later, the Public Prosecution office ruled that Sócrates indeed obtained his degree illegally.
+In the second case, the Freeport affair, Sócrates was accused, as environment minister (1999–2002), of allegedly ignoring environmental restrictions, due to interventions from members of his own family, in order to allow the construction of a shopping mall in Alcochete by the British company Freeport.
+Regarding this case, the end of a primetime evening news show on TVI network, anchored by Manuela Moura Guedes, also led to accusations of pressure from Sócrates and the PS to end the evening news show as it had several reports on the Freeport affair and an unfavourable coverage towards the Prime Minister.
+The Freeport affair was ultimately closed due to lack of evidence.

-Entering 2009, Portugal was strongly hit by the effects of the financial crisis that was shaking the global economy, and, therefore, the country entered in a recession.
+Entering 2009, Portugal was strongly affected by the 2008 financial crisis, and, was in a recession.
 As a result, the government adopted stimulus measures that worsened the public finances and increased the deficit and the debt.
-In the European elections of June 7, 2009, the PSD stunned pundits by winning a European election for the first time since 1989, with 31.7% of the votes.
-The Socialists suffered a huge defeat, winning just 26% of the votes, a drop of 18%.
+In the European elections of June 7, 2009, the PSD stunned pundits by winning a European election for the first time since 1989, with 31.7 percent of the votes.
+The Socialists suffered a huge defeat, winning just 26 percent of the votes, a drop of 18 points.

-Leadership changes
+Leadership changes and challenges

 PSD 2005 leadership election

-In the party's congress in April 2005, Luís Marques Mendes became party leader winning 56% of the delegates, against the 44% of his rival, Luís Filipe Menezes.
+In the party's congress in April 2005, Luís Marques Mendes became party leader winning 56 percent of the delegates, against the 44 percent of his rival, Luís Filipe Menezes.
 The results were the following: